Sovereign-Labs/sovereign-sdk/examples/demo-prover/README.md

 ## What is it?

 This demo shows how to integrate RiscZero prover into rollup workflow.
 This code reads blocks from Celestia, executes them and proves it inside RiscZero ZK VM.

+This package implements the same logic as [`demo-rollup`](../demo-rollup/), but it splits the logic between the "host" and "guest" (prover and zk-circuit) to create actual zk-proofs.
+This separation makes it slightly harder to follow at first glance, so we recommend diving into the `demo-rollup` before attempting to use this package.

 ## Getting Started

 1. Make sure Celestia light node is running as described in [Demo Rollup README](../demo-rollup/README.md)
 2. Execute `cargo run`

 ## Development